omrawaley/AB-Particles/README.md

 Note that in order for the `random()` function to work properly, you must seed it with the `Arduboy2` function, `initRandomSeed()` in `setup()`.

-As mentioned above, you can change and configure values/settings in the `User-Setup.h` header file.
+As mentioned above, you can change and configure values/settings in the `User-Setup.cpp` file.

 ### Functions